 Abstract-Dynamic Voltage Frequency Scaling (DVFS) can be applied to modern CPUs.
 This technique is usually used to reduce the energy consumed by a CPU while computing.
-Indeed, power consumption by a processor at a given time is exponentially related to its frequency.
 Thus, decreasing the frequency reduces the power consumed by the CPU.
 However, it can also significantly affect the performance of the executed program if it is compute bound and if a low CPU frequency is selected.
-The performance degradation ratio can even be higher than the saved energy ratio.
 Therefore, the chosen scaling factor must give the best possible trade-off between energy reduction and performance.